 - Enquiries about 14 days Sri Lanak tour

 - Why should you book 14 day Sri Lanka tour with Seerendipity tours?

 Places to go on a Sri Lanka 14 days itinerary

-At first, most people think that travelling in Sri Lanka is difficult and complicated… a chaotic traffic system, little information about the travel routes and most of all a lot of uncertainty on the island.
-Even though it seems like a bit difficult to travel in Sri Lanka, it is not essentially being like that, with careful planning.
-At the completion of this Sri Lanka two week itinerary, you will understand how easy to travel in Sri Lanka with the proper itinerary.
+At first, most people think that travelling in Sri Lanka is difficult and complicated… a chaotic traffic system, little information about the travel routes, and most of all a lot of uncertainty on the island.
+Even though it seems a bit difficult to travel in Sri Lanka, it is not essentially being like that, with careful planning.
+At the completion of this Sri Lanka two-week itinerary, you will understand how easy to travel in Sri Lanka with the proper itinerary.

-This Sri Lanka two week itinerary is carefully planned with the intention to provide a memorable experience for travellers.
-So far Seerendipity tours have organized this Sri Lanka two week itinerary to many foreign travellers and received very good comments on the trip.
+This Sri Lanka two-week itinerary is carefully planned with the intention to provide a memorable experience for travellers.
+So far Seerendipity tours have organized this Sri Lanka two-week itinerary for many foreign travellers and received very good comments on the trip.

 What are the 18 best places to visit in Sri Lanka in 14 days?

 - Dambulla cave temple